Chalicotheriidae: Evolution, biogeography and fossil record

-Never common animals, the chalicotheres declined from the late Neogene onwards, disappearing from North America and Europe by end of the Miocene.
+Never common animals in the fossil record, the chalicotheres declined from the late Neogene onwards, disappearing from North America and Europe by end of the Miocene.
 The youngest chalicotheres are the chalicotheriines Hesperotherium from the Early Pleistocene of China, Nestoritherium from the Early Pleistocene of Myanmar, as well as the schizotheriine Ancylotherium from the Early Pleistocene of Eastern and Southern Africa, also possibly known from the Early Pleistocene of China.
-In China, Hesperotherium is suggested to have survived until the near the end of the Early Pleistocene, around 1 million years ago.
+In China, Hesperotherium is suggested to have survived until near the end of the Early Pleistocene, around 1 million years ago.